Mike-Mercer/Binance-REST-Test/README.md

 ### This test also measures binance REST latency

 ## The essence of the "Order does not exist" bug is that actually existing on the exchange order is reported as non-existing for too much time
-# This timne is actually may be up to 10 minutes !
+# This time is actually may be up to 10 minutes !

 To run the test, fill the Config.txt with your API keys.
 The app will execute simple but profitable strategy: it puts some buy orders on USDT markets below current price and waits for 10 minutes.